stiggio/stigg-helm-charts/README.md

 The sidecar will first check the persistent cache for entitlement data before reaching out to the Stigg backend, ensuring high availability and performance.

+> **⚠️ Important:** Enabling a Persistent Cache requires additional setup from Stigg.

 ### Example: Entitlement Check Flow
 Suppose your app needs to check if a customer can access a premium feature: